-To summarize, HERA's plain language evidences Congress's intent to transfer as much power as possible to the FHFA when acting as Freddie Mac's conservator.
-Within that context, the Court may only reasonably read the transfer of "all rights, titles, powers, and privileges" of "any stockholder . . . with respect to the regulated entity and the assets of the regulated entity" to include a stockholder's right to inspect Freddie Mac's corporate records.
-Accordingly, the Court must dismiss this case because Pagliara does not possess the right he seeks to enforce.
+To summarize, HERA's plain language evidences

+Congress's intent to transfer as much power as possible to the context, the Court may only reasonably read the transfer of "all rights, titles, powers, and privileges" of "any stockholder regulated entity" to include a stockholder's right to inspect

+FHFA when acting as Freddie Mac's conservator.
+Within that

+. . with respect to the regulated entity and the assets of the dismiss this case because Pagliara does not possess the right he seeks to enforce.